 In the first tutorial of this series, our brave hero was left alone with fantasies in his barely attached bobblehead of encountering aliens to blast.

 In this tutorial, you’ll make his dreams come true.
 But, first, you must understand one crucial concept: GameObjects.

 In Unity, game scenes contain objects with a name that you’ll never guess: GameObjects. :]

-GameObjects represent pretty much all elements in Unity: your player, the aliens, bullets on the screen, the actual level geometry — basically, everything in the game itself.
+There are GameObjects for your player, the aliens, bullets on the screen, the actual level geometry — basically, everything in the game itself.

-Just like the Project Browser contains all assets, the Hierarchy contains a list of GameObjects in your scene.
+Just as the Project Browser contains all assets, the Hierarchy contains a list of GameObjects in your scene.